nghttp2/nghttp2/doc/sources/nghttpx-howto.rst

 The default cipher suite list does not contain PSK cipher suites.
 In order to use PSK, PSK cipher suite must be enabled by using :option:`--client-ciphers` option.
-The desired PSK cipher suite may be listed in `HTTP/2 cipher black list
+The desired PSK cipher suite may be listed in `HTTP/2 cipher block list
 <https://tools.ietf.org/html/rfc7540#appendix-A>`_.
 In order to use
-such PSK cipher suite with HTTP/2, disable HTTP/2 cipher black list by using :option:`--client-no-http2-cipher-black-list` option.
+such PSK cipher suite with HTTP/2, disable HTTP/2 cipher block list by using :option:`--client-no-http2-cipher-block-list` option.
 But you should understand its implications.

 TLSv1.3